What is ecommerce fulfillment?

 - More than half (54%) have abandoned online shopping baskets because of delivery costs

-Fine-tune your fulfillment process or work with a fulfillment service to grow your brand and keep customers happy.
+Fine-tune the fulfillment process or work with a fulfillment service to grow your brand and keep customers happy.

 Storing and shipping orders from your place of business is a common approach for smaller brands.
 This option may limit the variety and quantity of products you can store and sell, and it could increase your overhead expenses.

 - Sell products with complicated packing and shipping requirements

 Storing, packing, and shipping inventory quickly and efficiently to the customer’s front door becomes even more critical as orders increase.
 You can scale to a bigger warehouse or storage location or outsource fulfillment for some products to an outside party.

 Many ecommerce service providers offer fulfillment solutions, including warehousing, packing, shipping, and handling returns.
 FBA

 provides all these services for ecommerce businesses like yours.
 Through 2019 and 2020, Amazon invested more than $30 billion

 in logistics, tools, services, programs, and people to help small- and medium-sized businesses.